luyaojie/awesome-nlp-resource/README.md

   - [SemEval-2015 Task 4](http://alt.qcri.org/semeval2015/task4/) TimeLine: Cross-Document Event Ordering.
 Given a set of documents and a target entity, the task is to build an event TimeLine related  to that entity, i.e. to detect, anchor in time and order the events involving the target entity.
   - [CaTeRS](http://cs.rochester.edu/nlp/rocstories/CaTeRS/) Causal and Temporal Relation Scheme (CaTeRS),which is unique in simultaneously capturing a com- prehensive set of temporal and causal relations between events.
 CaTeRS contains a total of 1,600 sentences in the context of 320 five-sentence short stories sampled from ROCStories corpus.
   - [RED](https://catalog.ldc.upenn.edu/LDC2016T23) Richer Event Description  consists of coreference, bridging and event-event relations (temporal, causal, subevent and reporting relations) annotations over 95 English newswire, discussion forum and narrative text documents, covering all events, times and non-eventive entities within each document.
+  - [InScript](http://www.sfb1102.uni-saarland.de/?page_id=2582) The InScript corpus contains a total of 1000 narrative texts crowdsourced via Amazon Mechanical Turk.
+It is annotated with script information in the form of scenario-specific events and participants labels.

 - Event Coreference
   - [ECB+](http://www.newsreader-project.eu/results/data/the-ecb-corpus) The ECB+ corpus is an extension to the EventCorefBank.